 Q: Is Cursor profitable?
 A: Not company-wide as of early 2026.
 Cursor had reached slight gross-margin profitability as of April 2026 through its proprietary Composer model and lower-cost inference partnerships, but individual developer accounts continue to operate at a loss.
 The company has not provided a public timeline to overall profitability (Sacra).

 Q: What is Cursor’s current valuation?
 A: Anysphere closed a Series D round in November 2025 at a reported $29.3 billion valuation, having raised $2.3 billion in that round alone (CNBC.
 November 2025).
-As of April 2026, the company is in talks to raise an additional $2 billion at a $50 billion pre-money valuation (TechCrunch.
+As of April 2026, the company was in talks to raise an additional $2 billion at a $50 billion pre-money valuation (TechCrunch.
 April 2026).
-Total confirmed funding stands at approximately $3.4 billion.
-SpaceX also holds a conditional option to acquire Cursor at a $60 billion valuation, according to Sacra (Sacra).
+On June 16, 2026, SpaceX announced a $60 billion all-stock acquisition of Anysphere, expected to close in Q3 2026, which supersedes the independent fundraising process (TechCrunch.
+June 2026).
+[Updated June 2026]

 Q: Who are Cursor’s founders?
 A: Cursor was founded by four MIT graduates: Michael Truell (CEO), Sualeh Asif, Arvid Lunnemark, and Aman Sanger.
 The team incorporated Anysphere in 2022 and received initial backing from OpenAI’s Startup Fund (We Are Founders).